Code-Institute-Submissions/Searchepreneurs/README.md

 unlikely that a user would want to reset their password before attempting to log into the site, and therefore it is unnecesary to have the link in the navbar.

+A wireframe for the site's homepage can be found [here](https://wireframe.cc/FjEFSh).

 ### User Stories:

 #### User Type 1 - Small business owner